jordwalke/FaxJs/README.md

       }
     };

 Then in our html file we can just "include" the js file *as a css file*.
+Just replace '.js' with '.css'.

     <link rel="stylesheet" type="text/css" href="/Demo/Demo.css">

-And the Fax backend system will automatically convert that module into an includable css file, on the fly, based on what you specified as that javascript's module.styleExports.
+The Fax backend system will automatically convert that module into an includable css file, on the fly, based on what you specified as that javascript's module.styleExports.
 The css rules are just the same as you're used to, but with hyphens translated to camelCase.
 Also, each member of the style